canonical/checkbox/checkbox-ng/plainbox/impl/providers/exporters/README.md

 Exporters Provider
 ==================

-This provider ships all plainbow exporter units.
+This provider ships all plainbox exporter units.